The Best Medical Alert Systems for Diabetics – Tested in 2025

 Not everyone loves carrying around devices.
 You might already need to bring blood glucose monitors or insulin pens with you, leaving little pocket space for anything else.
 Lively can replace your cellular phone with a built-in urgent response button and a GPS, so the emergency team can locate you no matter where you are.

-• Quick response time
+• Fast response times

-• Free app for caregivers
+• Free app to assist caregivers

 Lively offers a wearable device similar to Medical Guardian’s MGMOve, but we picked them for their mobile phones with accessible design and useful features.
 The Jitterbug Flip2 is perfect for anyone who’s not tech-savvy.
 It has a huge screen, large keypad, and big red button for emergencies.